Elazığ Province: History

 In 1927 the office of the Inspector General was created, which governed with martial law.
 The province was included in the first Inspectorate General (Umumi Müfettişlik, UM) over which the Inspector General ruled.
-The UM span over the provinces of Hakkâri, Siirt, Van, Mardin, Bitlis, Şanlıurfa, Elazığ and Diyarbakır.
+The UM spanned over the provinces of Hakkâri, Siirt, Van, Mardin, Bitlis, Şanlıurfa, Elazığ and Diyarbakır.

 In December 1935, the Tunceli Law was passed, which demanded a more powerful Government in the region.
 In January 1936 the Elazığ Province was transferred under the authority of the newly established Fourth Inspectorate General, which span over the provinces of Elazığ, Erzincan, Bingöl and Tunceli and its seat was in the city of Elazığ.
 The fourth UM was governed by a Governor-Commander.
 Most of the employees in the municipalities had to be from the military and the Governor-Commander had the authority to evacuate whole villages and resettle them in another part of the province.
 In 1946 the Tunceli Law was abolished and the state of emergency removed but the authority of the fourth UM was transferred to the military.

 The Inspectorates General were dissolved in 1952 during the Government of the Democrat Party.

 The province has experienced many earthquakes, including a magnitude 6.1 earthquake on 8 March 2010 and a magnitude 6.7 earthquake on 24 January 2020.

 Geography

 Elazığ stretches in a general west-southwest to east-northeast direction, along the line of equal geographic latitude and longitude.
 The source of the Euphrates river is located in this province.
+826 km2 of its area is covered by reservoirs and natural lakes.